paulknewton/pi-tank-watcher/README.md

 ### Setup ThingSpeak
 The point of this project is to record the water depth so I can easily view it, and so I can analyse how this changes based on weather conditions.
 This is where the ThingSpeak platform comes in.

 The python code will log the water measurements to a ThingSpeak channel.
 You will need to register to the ThingSpeak platform then create your own channel.
-The channel needs a single field - "Level".
+The channel needs a single field - "Level":

 Each channel has a (private) API key used by the logging application to record data.
 You will need to add this API into the python code.

 Each time the progrm runs, it records the water level on the channel.
 You can then view this online (via the ThingSpeak web pages).
 There is also a simple app for iOS called [Thingview](https://itunes.apple.com/uy/app/thingview/id1284878579).
 This allows you to access the basic ThingSpeak graphs from your phone (it does not allow you to view any fancy MATLAB visualisations that you may have defined, but it is fine for monitoring the water levels).